appechomind/EchoMind_2.0/CONTRIBUTING.md

-# Contributing to EchoMind 2.0
+# Contributing to EchoMind

-First off, thank you for considering contributing to EchoMind 2.0!
-It's people like you that make EchoMind 2.0 such a great tool.
+First off, thank you for considering contributing to EchoMind!
+It's people like you that make EchoMind such a great tool.

 ## Code of Conduct

-By participating in this project, you are expected to uphold our Code of Conduct:
+This project and everyone participating in it is governed by our Code of Conduct.
+By participating, you are expected to uphold this code.

-- Use welcoming and inclusive language
-- Be respectful of differing viewpoints and experiences
-- Gracefully accept constructive criticism
-- Focus on what is best for the community
-- Show empathy towards other community members

 ## How Can I Contribute?